matrix-org/sygnal/README.rst

 apns
   This sends push notifications to iOS apps via the Apple Push Notification Service (APNS).
+It expects either:

-It expects the 'certfile' parameter to be a path relative to sygnal's working directory of a PEM file containing the APNS certificate and unencrypted private key.
+  - the 'certfile' parameter to be a path relative to sygnal's working directory of a PEM file containing the APNS certificate and unencrypted private key.
+  - OR:
+	- the 'keyfile' parameter to be a path relative to Sygnal's working directory of a p8 file
+	- # TODO

 gcm
   This sends messages via Google Cloud Messaging (GCM) and hence can be used